1.07 Law, Society and Politics in Comparative Perspective

 This course explores theoretical and historical perspectives on the intersection of law, society and politics, and aims to foster discussion of contemporary issues among students from different cultures and disciplines.
 After an introduction to comparative law and legal culture, we read some classical social theorists (Durkheim, Weber and Marx), and consider their relevance to contemporary debates about morality, (dis)obedience, conflict, and property.
 Next, we investigate the role and operation of law in totalitarian settings such as Nazi and Communist Germany.
-Finally, we consider the difficulties such legacies pose for fostering the rule of law in post-totalitarian societies.
-In this context, we also examine the need for ‘transitional justice’, as well as the relationship between law, the market, and economic development.
-Finally, we explore the limits on the exercise of free speech and the right of association.
+Finally, we consider the difficulties such legacies pose for democracy, the rule of law, and the economy in post-totalitarian and authoritarian societies, including the need for ‘transitional justice’, the relationship between law and the market, and the challenges posed by freedom of speech and freedom of association.

 This course is designed for all students having an interest in social sciences – in particular, history, sociology or political science – or in law.
 It is conceived as an undergraduate class, but the variety of students taking this course typically ranges from first-year students to post-graduate students.
 This experiential diversity provides unique opportunities for students to learn from one another.